Sample Answer

 Instructions

-In an effort to enhance their image in the eyes of an eco-friendly consumer, McDonalds has hired you to provide specific recommendations for completing each step of the Green Sourcing process, limited to their French fry commodity.
+To enhance their image in the eyes of an eco-friendly consumer, Mcdonald’s has hired you to provide specific recommendations for completing each step of the Green Sourcing process, limited to their French fry commodity.

 Outline Green Sourcing Processes for an Organization

-Conduct research to capture a clear view of current French fry sourcing practices at McDonalds.
-Then, create an outline of the Green Sourcing process for McDonalds.
-Your outline should include the information defined within each step of the Green Sourcing process that is relevant to sourcing for the production and sale of French fries at McDonalds.
+Research to clearly understand current French fry sourcing practices at Mcdonald’s.
+Then, create an outline of the Green Sourcing process for Mcdonald’s.
+Your system should include the information defined within each step of the Green Sourcing process relevant to sourcing for the production and sale of French fries at Mcdonald’s.